ishwarrimal/simple-sticky-react/Readme.md

 You can wrap not just one component but also list of components and `<Sticky>` will make the entire components as sticky.

+### NOTE : If you want some of your nested components to hide in sticky, you can give a classname `hideFromSticky` to the component.
+Our sticky will ignore the component with this class

 By default your first `<Sticky>` component will be sticked to the top of the screen and your second `<Sticky>` below it and so on.

 Currently there are following options/props that you can pass while calling `<Sticky>`